Joshi425/minecraft-exporter/README.md

 dynmap_chunk_loading_statistics_duration
 ```

-The following Metrics are exposed if PAPER_SERVER is enabled:
+The following Metrics are exposed if PAPER_SERVER is enabled and RCON is configured:
 ```
-tps_1m
+paper_tps_1m
-tps_5m
+paper_tps_5m
-tps_15m
+paper_tps_15m

 ```